mdn/curriculum/curriculum/2-core/2-semantic-html.md

 > - Ordered lists are for marking up a list of items where the order does matter, such as a set of directions.
 > - Description lists are for associating a list of terms with descriptions of those terms, for example, product names and descriptions in a shopping cart.

-- The broader use cases of lists, such as navigation menus
+- The broader use cases of lists, such as navigation menus.

 Resources: